Orchids Logo

 Problem 3:

 A teacher assigns projects every 10 days, grades homework every 5 days, and administers tests every 7 days.
-How many days will it take her to complete all three tasks on the same day if she completed them all on Monday?
+How many days will it take her to complete all three tasks on the same day if she completes them all on Monday?

 Solution: